 In many cases—such as when all siblings are receiving an equal share of the trust—it may make sense to give each one a full copy of the trust instrument itself, even if it's not required by state law.

 But in some situations, sharing the whole trust document with all the beneficiaries can trigger bad feelings.
 If one beneficiary's share is being kept in a trust because of that beneficiary's past inability to manage money, or if one beneficiary is receiving more than others, you might not want to offer the entire trust instrument.
 You can provide it if a beneficiary asks you for it.

 Can a trustee also be a beneficiary of the trust?
 In fact, it's quite common to be both a trustee and a beneficiary of a trust.
-The surviving spouse, for example, is almost always the successor trustee and beneficiary of a family trust.
+The surviving spouse, for example, is almost always both the successor trustee and beneficiary of a family trust.
 And it's quite common for one adult child to be the trustee and all the siblings as well as the trustee to be beneficiaries of their parents' trusts.
 This can be a difficult position because, as the trustee, it's your job to be fair to everyone and never to benefit yourself at another beneficiary's expense.

 Serving as trustee of a living trust can be intimidating, but as long as you are organized and conscientious and seek help when you need it, you'll be just fine.
-For a step-by-step guide to everything you need to know to manage a trust, get The Trustee's Legal Companion by Liza Hanks and Carol Elias Zolla (Nolo) is a very helpful resource.
+For a step-by-step guide to everything you need to know to manage a trust, the book The Trustee's Legal Companion by Liza Hanks and Carol Elias Zolla (Nolo) is a very helpful resource.

 If you need the help of a lawyer, find an experienced estate planning lawyer near you.